poshaughnessy/web-bluetooth-parrot-drone/README.md

 ## Setup

-Currently requires Chrome for Android Dev edition, with the [Web Bluetooth flag enabled](https://developers.google.com/web/updates/2015/07/interact-with-ble-devices-on-the-web#before-we-start).
+Currently requires Chrome for Android.

 Run the web app up on your dev machine with: `python -m SimpleHTTPServer 8080`